-The separation of fine particles from coal-fired flue gas by chemical and physical reactions was investigated experimentally in a wet flue gas desulfurization (WFGD) system using a cascade of double-towers system.
-The flue gas particles were collected by the Andersen 8-stage impactor.
-The mass concentration and particle size distribution of flue gas particles were investigated in this paper.
-Base on the analysis of the scanning electron microscopy/energy dispersive X-ray spectrometry (SEM-EDX), X-ray diffraction (XRD) and inductive coupled plasma-atomic emission spectrometery (ICP-AES), the morphological characteristics, major and minor-element concentrations of particles were studied.
+The removal of fine particles from coal-fired flue gas using chemical and physical reactions was investigated experimentally in a wet flue gas desulfurization (WFGD) system with a cascade of double-towers system.
+The flue gas particles were collected by an Andersen 8-stage impactor, and their mass concentration and particle size distribution were investigated.
+Based on analysis via scanning electron microscopy/energy dispersive X-ray spectrometry (SEM-EDX), X-ray diffraction (XRD) and inductively coupled plasma atomic emission spectrometry (ICP-AES), the morphological characteristics and the major and minor-element concentrations of particles were studied.
 The results indicate that the size distribution of fly ash particles at the inlet of the WFGD system was typically distributed bimodally.
-After the desulfurization, although a bimodal distribution was still observed, all peak positions displaced to the smaller.
-Furthermore, the contents of S and Ca also increased.
-Fine particles in the flue gas consist of about 26.48% limestone and 41.19% gypsum particulate matters, eventually forming the Ca11.3Al14O32.3 crystal.
-The net removal efficiencies of double tower WFGD system reached 84.16% for the original particles, which was similar with the conventional single tower WFGD system.
-The entrainment of recirculated slurry contributed to the submicron particles emissions, and the total removal efficiency of the double towers WFGD system was reduced to 51.1%.
+Although a bimodal distribution was still observed after the desulfurization, all the peaks had decreased.
+Furthermore, the content of S and Ca increased.
+Fine particles in the flue gas consisted of about 26.48% limestone and 41.19% gypsum particulate matter, eventually forming the Ca11.3Al14O32.3 crystal.
+The net removal efficiency of the double tower WFGD system reached 84.16% for the original particles, which was similar to that of the conventional single tower system.
+The entrainment of recirculated slurry contributed to the submicron particle emissions, and the total removal efficiency of the double tower WFGD system decreased to 51.1%.